swiftwasm/awesome-swiftwasm/README.md

 # awesome-swiftwasm

-A community-driven curated list of SwiftWasm projects and content.
+A community-driven curated list of projects and content related to WebAssembly support in the Swift ecosystem.
 Feel free to [edit this file](https://github.com/swiftwasm/awesome-swiftwasm/edit/main/README.md), add your project, and create a pull request.

 ## Contributing